Payment Confirmation

 Sending a Challenge

-is used then a text message is sent to the mobile number associated with the user's credentials.
-For admin users, this will be the mobile number provided when onboarding the buyer, while for authorised users, this will be the mobile number provided when onboarding the user.
+By default SMS is used, and a text message is sent to the mobile number associated with the user's credentials.
+For admin users, this is the mobile number provided when onboarding the buyerBuyer A business entity in the Payment Run solution that can be provided with financial services to perform embedded payment runs.
+Buyers are onboarded through a KYB process and can create payment runs to pay their suppliers.
+They have roles such as Admin, Controller, and Creator., while for authorized users, this is the mobile number provided when onboarding the user.

 [link endpoint]